The best hotels in Venice

-(CNN) — You're spoiled for choice when it comes to hotels in Venice.
-The Italian city has so many of them that in 2017, authorities mooted a ban on opening any more within the center of town.
+(CNN) — You're spoiled for choice when it comes to hotels in Venice, Italy.
+The city has so many of them that in 2017, authorities mooted a ban on opening any more within the center of town.

 But not all Venice hotels are created equal -- especially since the traditional (read: outré) Venetian style can be rather OTT for modern tastes.

-From celeb retreats to budget digs, the center of town to the islands, here are the hotels doing things differently.
+From celeb retreats to budget digs, the center of town to the islands, here are the hotels doing things differently the next time you travel to Venice:

 EXTREMELY HIGH-END